joshkuminski/OpenVision/README.md

 ### Windows
 ****If you do not have a gpu and want to run this in the cloud skip down to Step 3 - Cloud.****
 This utilizes Google Colaboratory- an online platform for **free* access to a gpu
-* The free tier has many limitations, to actaully use this it is recoommend to purchase the Pay As You Go plan and upgrade when necessary.
-Depending on
+* The *free tier has many limitations.
+To actaully use this it is reccommended to purchase the Pay As You Go plan and upgrade when necessary.

 Run the 'install.bat' file as *Administrator* located in the root directory This will install the submodules for this project along with, Python 3.8.10, and Git.
 It will also create a virtual